rollingedit/YouTube-Album-Splitter/README.md

 If the folder name already exists, the tool adds a date/time suffix so a second run does not overwrite the first one.

 Album art is forced to a square thumbnail.
 If the original thumbnail is already square, the crop does not change it.
 If it is wide or tall, the tool crops the center so the final cover art is 1:1.

+If you use the optional AAC conversion, the tool creates `.m4a` files next to the `.opus` files, replaces any matching `.m4a` from an earlier run, removes each Opus file after its AAC version is created successfully, and leaves the Opus file alone if conversion fails.

 ## Why It Uses Opus